Open Account

 • Shorter EMAs may give quicker signals but can generate more false signals.

-• Longer SMAs provide stability and help avoid noise but may lag during rapid reversals.
+• Longer SMAs provide stability and help avoid conflict but may lag during rapid reversals.

 Testing different periods on historical data for gold and oil can help identify which settings best fit your strategy while accounting for the unique price movements of these markets.